-It starts here: as the owner or general manager of the New York Metropolitan Area business you’ll need to decide just how much empowerment you’ll give your staff to resolve an issue.
+It starts here: as the owner or general manager of the Greater New York City business you’ll need to decide just how much empowerment you’ll give your staff to resolve an issue.

-Let’s assume you have 3 levels of personnel in your New York Metropolitan Area business — front line, manager, and you.
+Let’s assume you have 3 levels of personnel in your Greater New York City business — front line, manager, and you.
 You might give the front line person the authority to give $100 worth of satisfaction (credit, whatever) when the customer isn’t just being ridiculous — and up to a $50 credit even if the request is ridiculous.

 You might then give the manager the authority to give up to a $300 credit even if the customer is ridiculous — and a $1,000 credit otherwise.